QuickFastly/NR-wiki/docs/Nova-Regna/World/Cultures & Ethnicities/Ciraza/Cirazan.md

   </table>
 </div>

-The Alessan people are the first new ethnic group to be formed from the [[Cirazan]] people, giving the same name to their first settlement, [[Alessa]], located in what is now [[Vaceniza]], [[Destrea]], which later became the capital of the [[Alessan Empire]].
+The Alessan people are the first new ethnic group to be formed from the [Cirazan](Cirazan) people, giving the same name to their first settlement, [Alessa](Alessa), located in what is now [Vaceniza](Vaceniza), [Destrea](../../Map/Destrea/Destrea), which later became the capital of the [Alessan Empire](Alessan%20Empire).
 Their language, Syrran, is an evolution of the Common Alessan language, also from which most other languages spoken by Cirazans evolved from.
 Common Alessan is today considered a dead language, but Syrran is the closest living relative of it.

 ### Savorran people